A Novel Design and Performance Optimization Methodology for Hydraulic Cross-Flow Turbines using Successive Numerical Simulations: Results and discussion

-In the final step, guide vane angle is held constant at 15 degrees (corresponding to the maximum value of turbine efficiency) and water head is changed by as much as 40\% to evaluate the performance of the turbine.
-The results of these simulations are plotted in terms of head ratio (the ratio of water head to nominal water head) in \autoref{Figure44}.

-\autoref{Figure44} illustrates that the efficiency is approximately constant for high head ratios, but slightly drops for head ratios below 0.9.
-This can be attributed to the blade profile used which can handle a range of incoming flow angles without resulting in flow separation and a drop in efficiency.
+In the next step, the guide vane angle was held constant at 15 degrees (corresponding to the maximum turbine efficiency) and, without changing the rotational speed, water head at nozzle inlet was changed by as much as 40\% to examine the turbine's performance.
+The efficiency curve is plotted in terms of head ratio (ratio of water head to the nominal water head) in \autoref{Figure28}.
+It shows that turbine efficiency is approximately constant for above unity head ratios, but drops for head ratios below 0.9.
+This can be attributed to the designed blade profile which can handle a range of incoming flow angles without causing significant flow separation and a drop in efficiency.

-Finally, to get an overview of the performance of the single-cell turbine, data from \autoref{Figure38} and \autoref{Figure44} are combined to plot the normalized Hill Chart diagram of the turbine shown in \autoref{Figure45}.
-Note that for a wide range of operating conditions, the single-cell turbine guarantees an efficiency value of 77\% and a maximum value of 81.8\%, and this range can be expanded if a multi-cell turbine is used.
-Overall, \autoref{Figure45} shows that the proposed methodology can be successfully implemented to design a low-cost, high-performance Cross-Flow turbine.
+To get an overview of the performance of the designed turbine, data from \autoref{Figure24} and \autoref{Figure28} were combined (efficiencies computed for a set of simulations at different flow ratios and constant head in the horizontal direction and those computed for a set of simulations at different heads and constant flow ratio in the vertical direction) to produce the normalized flow-head hill chart of the turbine shown in \autoref{Figure29}.
+It shows that for a wide range of operating conditions, the turbine can guarantee an efficiency of 78\% and a maximum efficiency of 81.8\%.
+This range can be significantly expanded (as shown in \autoref{Figure27}) if a multi-cell turbine is used.
+Note that in plotting the hill chart we have implicitly assumed that the nominal volume flow rate increases proportional to the nominal water head such that for different cases, identical flow ratios correspond to identical guide vane openings.